If so it’s time you set up a Content Delivery Network (CDN) for your WordPress website.

 It has different pricing plans,

-- Free basic plan improves website performance, security protection and provides statistics about visitors.
+- The free basic plan improves website performance, security protection and provides statistics about visitors.
 Suitable for personal websites and blogs

 - Pro plan is $20/per month and domain which is suitable for professional websites, blogs, and portfolios